 Susie DiMauro joined the SAFSF staff as a program associate in September 2016 after working with SAFSF in a part-time capacity since 2013.
 In her current role, she provides programming support for the SAFSF Annual Forum and overall policy work, including the annual Policy Briefing.

-Before joining SAFSF, Susie served as a project manager with the Ventura County-based consulting firm Visionality, where she advanced the goals of mission-driven organizations through nonprofit management, community event coordination, and project management.
+Before joining SAFSF, Susie advanced the goals of mission-driven organizations through nonprofit management, event coordination, and project management as a project manager with a Ventura County consulting firm.
 Her past experience includes research projects exploring the historical and ecological dimensions of alternative agrifood systems, including archival study of the small farming practices of Shenandoah National Park refugees.
 She also worked in the front office of a dental practice and behind-the-scenes at a pro bono environmental law clinic, and enjoyed stints with several urban farms, a southern California land trust, and the Johns Hopkins Center for a Livable Future.

 Susie is a graduate of Washington University in St. Louis with degrees in anthropology and environmental studies.
-She relishes books, hikes, antique stores, impromptu road trips, and shamelessly spoiling her tabby cat, Alfredo.
+She relishes reading, gardening, editing, organizing, and shamelessly spoiling her tabby cat, Alfredo.

 Bridget Dobrowski joined the Sustainable Agriculture and Food Systems Funders in 2009 and has held many different roles and responsibilities during that time.
 She has a master’s in environmental science and management from the Bren School at the University of California, Santa Barbara.
 Before grad school, her professional work experience included time with the Monterey Bay National Marine Sanctuary; interning with the Sonoran Institute in Montana and the Environmental Defense Center in Santa Barbara; and working as a biological field technician for the U.S. Forest Service and the National Park Service in Montana, Idaho, and Utah.
 She grew up half in Montana and half in Ohio, giving her the perspective to confidently say she always wants to live in the West, without thinking everyone else should feel the same way.